RodrigoFMuniz/fastapi-teste/README.md

 ## Installing

-> pip install fastapi[all]
+`pip install fastapi[all]`

 > [all] Means that all dependencies will be installed

 ## Initializing

-> Importing FastAPI to main.py and instantiating It
+Importing FastAPI to main.py and instantiating It

     from fastapi import FastAPI

     app = FastAPI()

 > Running at CLI : `uvicorn main:app`
+>
 > If you want to change port number or reload the app automaticly after save some part of project use: `--port "port number" --reload`

 ## First steps

+### GET

-> First route
+First route

     @app.get("/") # this decorator matters a lot.
 "The path is "/".
 The HTTP request verb is GET and it is called by app instance decorator def root(): # the name of function doesn't matter return {"message":"Hello World!!!"} # Once the route has been reached this object is returned to requester as a response in json.

-> It is possible to use async feature in the function definition, especially qhen making requests that take some time to be fulfilled
+It is possible to use async feature in the function definition, especially qhen making requests that take some time to be fulfilled

     @app.get("/")
     async def root():